-- Truncate one or more of your search terms using the database truncation symbol (usually * or ? )
+Truncate one or more of your search terms

-- Warning!
+Warning!
 Truncation may also retrieve false hits.
-A search on nurs* retrieves “nursery school.”
-Diab* retrieves "diabolical."
+A search on nurs* retrieves “nursery school”

-- "Citation pearl growing" uses a relevant source (like an article) to lead to more sources on a topic.
+"Citation pearl growing" uses a relevant source to lead to more sources on a topic.

-- Look near the citation for a link to "Related" articles or “Find Similar Results."
+Look for a link to "Related" articles or “find similar results."
 Also known as "snowballing."